The Keith Dambrot File

 Dambrot began his assistant coaching tenure at UA in June 2001 following three seasons at Akron's St. Vincent-St. Mary High.
 In that time he led the school to a 69-10 record, including a 27-0 mark in 1999-2000.
 In his final two seasons at the school, the Irish were state champions and garnered national rankings by USA Today.

 A former three-year starter, team captain and team MVP for the Zips' baseball team (played third base), Dambrot graduated from the University with a bachelor's of science degree in management in 1982.

 In his time on the UA baseball diamond, Dambrot set the school's all-time record for getting hit by a pitch, coming in the line of fire 28 times (that record has since been surpassed).

 Dambrot's blood is rich with basketball tradition.
 His late uncle, Irwin Dambrot, played for the 1950 City College of New York (CCNY) squad, which is the only school to win both the NCAA Tournament and NIT in the same season.
 Irwin was the MVP of the NCAA Tournament that season and the No. 1 draft pick (selected seventh overall) by the New York Knicks that same year.

 Dambrot's father, Sid, starred at Duquesne during the 1952, '53 and '54 seasons.
 The Dukes competed in the NCAA Tournament and the NIT in '52, and the NIT in the '53 and '54 campaigns.

-Dambrot resides in Fairlawn with his wife, Donna, and two children, Alysse and Rob.
-Rob will follow in his father's footsteps this fall when he begins his Akron career as a student-athlete after signing an NLI to play for the men's soccer program.
-Alysse has also followed in her father's footsteps and is pursuing an undergraduate degree at UA.
+Dambrot resides in New Franklin with his wife, Donna, and two children, Alysse and Rob.
+Rob followed in his father's footsteps when he began his Akron career as a student-athlete with the men's soccer program in 2013.
+Alysse also followed in her father's footsteps, receiving her undergraduate and masters degree from Akron.